-Thus far, 2022 has presented numerous challenges to the dairy industry, none more so that the exponential rising cost of fuel and its impact on the entire dairy value chain.
+Currently, the dairy industry faces numerous challenges, none more so than the exponential rising cost of fuel and its impact on the entire dairy value chain.
 Coupled to the severe National electricity shortfalls and more frequent load-shedding, emphasis should be directed towards the potential energy value of manure and other organic waste streams which will become highly sought after as industry needs to find alternative energy solutions to continue with business.
+There has been a positive shift towards the integration of solar PV to supplement electricity requirements both on-farm and at processing facilities.
+There are examples of dairies in South Africa that have successfully incorporated the use of renewable energy into their respective energy mix.
+This contributes towards reducing demand on the National grid while offsetting coal-derived electricity with clean energy.

 In addition to more conventional waste streams, dairy farmers and processors are also responsible for controlling the disposal of chemical and hazardous wastes.
 From an agricultural perspective, chemical waste would include insecticides and pesticides used for crop spraying.
 The National Environmental Management Act provides clear guidelines as to how these wastes should be discarded, as spillage or improper disposal has the potential to cause severe environmental degradation.
 Irrigation run-off can transfer chemical residues into natural river systems and this need to be managed responsibly.
-These have been eluded to in the chapter on soil health preservation.
+These have been alluded to in the section on soil health preservation above.